braiddynamics/qbd-portal/docs/01-foundations/03-architecture.md

 :::info[**Enforcement of Absolute Temporal Flow arising from Global Acyclicity**]

-By synthesizing the exclusions of self-loops ($L=1$), reciprocal pairs ($L=2$), and larger cycles ($L \ge 3$), we arrive at a global property: **Acyclicity**.
+By synthesizing the exclusions of self-loops ($L=1$); reciprocal pairs ($L=2$); and larger cycles ($L \ge 3$); we arrive at a global topological property: **Acyclicity**.

 This means the causal graph is a DAG (Directed Acyclic Graph).
-In a DAG, flow is absolute.
-If you drop a "message" at any node and let it flow downstream, it will never return to where it started.
+In a DAG; flow is absolute.
+If you drop a "message" at any node and let it flow downstream along the directed edges; it will never return to where it started.
 It will eventually hit a terminal node (the "present") and stop.

 This topological feature is what gives Time its direction.
-Without a DAG structure, time could swirl in eddies, trapping causal agents in eternal recurrence.
-The vacuum structure ensures that from the very first moment, the universe is a River, not a Whirlpool.
+Without a DAG structure; time could swirl in eddies; trapping causal agents in eternal recurrence loops where the same sequence of events plays out infinitely.
+The vacuum structure ensures that from the very first moment; the universe is a River; flowing inexorably from the source; not a Whirlpool trapping its contents in stasis.
 :::

 ### 3.1.8 Lemma: Global Connectivity {#3.1.8}